37 Randomly Selected Chocolate Recipes

 Kate over at Veggie Desserts made red velvet beet chocolate mousse, using the beetroot as her red velvet colouring – so much preferable to artificial colour.

-A charming story involving florentines comes from Elizabeth’s Kitchen.
+A charming story involving florentines comes from Elizabeth’s Kitchen Diary.
 These came after a first recipe was selected, baked and deemed not to pass muster.
-With true dedication Elizabeth selected another recipe from the same book, Green & Black’s Chocolate Unwrapped and found these florentines to be much more successful, if rather time consuming to make.
+With true dedication Elizabeth selected another recipe from the same book, Green & Black’s Chocolate Unwrapped and found these chocolate florentines to be much more successful, if rather time consuming to make.

 Some more stunning dipped chocolate biscuits were the result of Rebecca’s selection over at Bake n Quilt.
 I’m Dreaming of a Chocolate Christmas by Marcel Desaulniers is only just out of season and perfect for the month of chocolate.
 Her chocolate dipped pistachio lace cookies also proved to be a bit fiddly, but worth the effort.